1 July police stabbing: Motion by Hong Kong University Student Union

 On 18 August, four student leaders were arrested by national security police over allegedly "advocating terrorism", a crime punishable by a mandatory sentence of five to 10 years under Article 27 of the national security law.
 Senior Superintendent Steve Li said that CCTV footage found during the 16 July raid provided evidence that the four had spoken during the 7 July meeting.
 The heads of magazine Undergrad and CampusTV and a third student were taken by police to assist with investigations.
 Li said that police would also meet other attendees "to understand their roles in the meeting".
 The four arrestees were to appear in court on 19 August.
 In an email from 24 August, Registrar Jeannie Tsang asked the students about their "role[s] and manner of participation" in the meeting, while saying that the information would not be used in disciplinary proceedings, if these were started.
 A group of university former council members reacted by saying that this was further proof that the 4 August council statement had been "unfounded", and that the university had not "even know[n] who they are punishing".
 All four defendants were granted bail; one on 27 August after the High Court rejected a prosecution challenge against a decision by a lower court, and the remaining three on 24 September by the High Court, overturning a decision by a lower court.
 Details of the High Court ruling were released in December.

 On 2 September, the university announced that it would lift the ban on 18 of the 44 student union council members.
 Several of the banned students received emails from the university that their ban would continue into the new semester starting on 6 September.

+On 11 September 2023, as part of a plea deal with the prosecution, the four student leaders each entered guilty pleas for the charge of incitement to wound with intent.
+The deal allowed them to avoid the charge of advocating terrorism, which carries a maximum sentence of ten years as opposed to seven under the wounding with intent charge.
+On 30 October, Judge Adriana Noelle Tse Ching, stated the four student leaders had "glorified violence and abused their powers as student leaders" and sentenced them to two years of jail each.
+On 13 September 2024, the Court of Appeal reduced the sentences to 15 months each after it found them "excessive", local media reported.
+On 24 September, the application of one of the student leaders for early release was turned down by the High Court after a ruling by the National Security Committee on the matter, and his detention was ruled to be "fully lawful".